ysantosh/learn-bash/README.md

 echo "Hello, world!"
 ```

 The advantage of this shebang line is it will search for the program (in this case `bash`) based on the `PATH` environment variable.
-This is often preferred over the first method shown above, as the location of a program on a filesystem cannot always be assumed.
-This is also useful if the `PATH` variable on a system has been configured to point to an alternate version of the program.
-For instance, one might install a newer version of `bash` while preserving the original version and insert the location of the newer version into the `PATH` variable.
-The use of `#!/bin/bash` would result in using the original `bash`, while `#!/usr/bin/env bash` would make use of the newer version.

 ## Exit codes

 Every command returns an **exit code** (**return status** or **exit status**).
 A successful command always returns `0` (zero-code), and a command that has failed returns a non-zero value (error code).
 Failure codes must be positive integers between 1 and 255.

-Another handy command we can use when writing a script is `exit`.
-This command is used to terminate the current execution and deliver an exit code to the shell.
-Running an `exit` code without any arguments, will terminate the running script and return the exit code of the last command executed before `exit`.

 When a program terminates, the shell assigns its **exit code** to the `$?` environment variable.
 The `$?` variable is how we usually test whether a script has succeeded or not in its execution.

-In the same way we can use `exit` to terminate a script, we can use the `return` command to exit a function and return an **exit code** to the caller.
-You can use `exit` inside a function too and this will exit the function _and_ terminate the program.

 # Comments